mrclksr/update_obmenu/README.md

 For monitoring application directories on FreeBSD's unionfs use `-p`, as kqueue isn't working reliable there.
 That is, after a few modifications on one of the directories, no further events are returned by `kevent()`.

+# EXCLUDE DESKTOP FILES

+Add the paths of desktop files to the file `~/.config/update_obmenu.ignore` to be ignored.

 # USAGE